Videos won't play on Mac

-Apart from dealing with written work documents day-to-day, what do we spend the most time on while using a computer?
+Apart from dealing with written work documents day-to-day, what do we spend the most time using a computer?
 Watching videos!
 From small funny skits during breaks to binging a whole series over the weekend, videos play a truly indispensable role in our lives.

 So if YouTube is not working on Mac or films in MP4 aren’t playing, we feel helpless — where did all the entertainment go?
-But don’t worry, this handy guide will lead you through all the potential solutions to your video problems.
+It may be due to intrusive scripts running on the websites or ad blockers running in the background.
+Either way, this handy guide will lead you through all the potential solutions to your video not playing on Mac problems.
 Let’s get going!

 - Navigate to the Security tab.

 Other browsers, like Firefox and Chrome, have similar options within their settings.